powerkernel/oci-cf-ip-rule/README.md

 # oci-cf-ip-rule

-A worker fetching Cloudflare IPs (intervaly) and update them to the specified OCI Network Security Rule
+A worker fetching Cloudflare IPs and update them to the specified OCI Network Security Rule